likecoin/likecoin-wordpress/likecoin/readme.txt

 = More Information =

-To learn more, please visit [liker.land](https://liker.land).
+To learn more, please visit [liker.land](https://liker.land) or [product documentation](https://docs.like.co)

 == Frequently Asked Questions ==

 = How to collect Writing NFT? =

 Collect in "NFT widget" embedded in the content, or at the user’s portfolio page.
-Readers need to install Keplr wallet and spend LikeCoin to collect NFT.
+Readers can pay by Credit/Debit card, but need to install Keplr wallet to collect Writing NFT.

 = How to list Writing NFT for sale? =

-After install Writing NFT WordPress plugin, writers can publish their posts as NFTs, and readers can then collect via the NFT widget.
+After installing LikeCoin WordPress plugin, writers can publish their posts as NFTs, and readers can then collect via the NFT widget.

 = On what basis the price of Writing NFT changes? =